Sleep 101

 - Techniques: Include mindfulness meditation, body scans, and yoga nidra.

-- Research support: A meta-analysis found that mindfulness-based interventions have a significant positive impact on sleep quality (Rusch et al., 2019).
+- Research support: A meta-analysis found that mindfulness-based interventions have a significant positive impact on sleep quality.86

 Light therapy, traditionally used for seasonal affective disorder, has also been applied to sleep disorders.